Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation: Experiments

 \subsection{Amazon Reviews Dataset}

-We also evaluate \model~on the Amazon Reviews dataset collected by \cite{blitzer7domain}.
+We also evaluate \model~on the Amazon Reviews dataset collected by Blitzer \textit{et al.} \cite{blitzer7domain}.
 It contains reviews from several different domains, with 1000 positive and 1000 negative reviews in each domain.

-Table~\ref{tab:text_result} shows the average classification accuracy of different methods.
+Table~\ref{tab:text_result} shows the average classification accuracy of different methods, including DANN \cite{ganin2016domain} DAS \cite{D18-1383} and PBLM \cite{N18-1112}.
 We use the same model architecture and parameter setting for MCD and the source-only model.
 Results show that the proposed \model~outperforms all other methods.
-Specifically, it improves the performance from test accuracy of 81.96$\%$ to 83.17$\%$, when comparing to the state-of-the-art method DAS.
-MCD achieves 81.35$\%$, also outperformed by \model.
+Specifically, it improves the performance from test accuracy of 81.96$\%$ to 83.17$\%$, when compared to the state-of-the-art method DAS.
+MCD achieves 81.35$\%$, which is also outperformed by \model.